 The Company has medical device revenue consisting primarily of sales of the STREAMWAY System, as well as sales of the proprietary cleaning fluid and filters for use with the STREAMWAY System.
-This revenue stream is reported within both the domestic and international revenue segments.
+This revenue stream is reported within the Skyline segment.
 The Company sells its medical device products directly to hospitals and other medical facilities using employed sales representatives and independent contractors.
 Purchase orders, which are governed by sales agreements in all cases, state the final terms for unit price, quantity, shipping, and payment terms.
-The unit price is considered the observable stand-alone selling price for the arrangements.
+The unit price is considered the observable standalone selling price for the arrangements.
 The Company sales agreement, and Terms and Conditions, is a dually executed contract providing explicit criteria supporting the sale of the STREAMWAY System.
 The Company considers the combination of a purchase order and acceptance of its Terms and Conditions to be a customer's contract in all cases.